innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Download a graph from GraphDB directly to a Local File
+## Download a graph from Graph Database directly to a Local File

 For the available export formats, please refer to the EnapsoGraphDBClient.FORMAT_xxx constants.
 The context is optional.
 If you do not pass a context, the entire repository is exported.